Harvard University: Teaching and learning

 The Faculty of Arts and Sciences, with an academic staff of 1,211 as of 2019, is the largest Harvard faculty, and has primary responsibility for instruction in Harvard College, the Graduate School of Arts and Sciences, the John A. Paulson School of Engineering and Applied Sciences (SEAS), and the Division of Continuing Education, which includes Harvard Summer School and Harvard Extension School.
 There are nine other graduate and professional faculties and a faculty attached to the Harvard Radcliffe Institute.

 There are four Harvard joint programs with MIT, which include the Harvard–MIT Program in Health Sciences and Technology, the Broad Institute, The Observatory of Economic Complexity, and edX.

-Professional schools
+Colleges and professional schools

-The university maintains 12 schools, which include:
+The university maintains 13 schools, which include: